Three day measles; German measles

 In some adults, the vaccine may wear off.
 This means they are not fully protected.
 Women who may become pregnant and other adults may receive a booster shot.

-Children and adults who were never vaccinated against rubella may still get this infection.
+Children and adults who were never vaccinated against rubella may also get this infection.

 Children generally have few symptoms.
 Adults may have a fever, headache, general discomfort (malaise), and a runny nose before the rash appears.
 They may not notice the symptoms.